franciscosuca/dataHandler/readme.md

 Each parameter serves a specific purpose:
 - `AzureWebJobsSecretStorageType`: "Files" tells Azure Functions to store secrets in the local filesystem instead of Azure Key Vault
-- `f6bc32_STORAGE`: This is the connection string used by your BlobTrigger function to connect to the blob storage.
-It's referenced in your code via the `Connection` property in the BlobTrigger attribute
+- `f6bc32_STORAGE`: This is the connection string used by your contentTrigger function to connect to the blob storage.
+It's referenced in your code via the `Connection` property in the contentTrigger attribute
 - `AzureWebJobsStorage`: This is a required setting for Azure Functions runtime.
 It's used for managing function execution state, storing logs, and coordinating function execution

+## Run the function

+func start --dotnet-isolated

 ### Azure Data Explorer